How I built my dividend portfolio

 - I own some dividend paying companies from Canada and the U.S., companies that reward investors through consistent dividend payments every month and quarter, most of them increase their dividends every year, and

-- I own a few low-cost Exchange Traded Funds (ETFs); these funds provide diversification and near-market returns.
+- I own a few low-cost Exchange Traded Funds (ETFs); these funds provide extra diversification.

 Thanks for reading and I look forward to your comments as we continue our journey.